What Causes A Typhoon? (Factors, Formation, Safety)

 • Use flashlights for emergency lighting.
 Candles can cause fires, so use flashlights only for emergency lighting in a power outage event.

 • Keep fridge doors closed.
-An unopened refrigerator will keep food cold for around 4 hours during a power outage.
+During a power outage, an unopened refrigerator will keep food cold for around 4 hours.
 A full freezer will maintain its temperature for about two days.

 • Stay away from damaged equipment.

 After a typhoon, emergency teams will work hard to restore power.
-Restoring electricity may take longer in areas where the damage is severe or access roads are blocked by fallen trees or flooding.
+Restoring electricity may take longer in areas with severe damage or access roads blocked by fallen trees or flooding.
 In these situations, stay calm and listen to news bulletins.
-Do not touch damaged electrical equipment and report power outages to power companies.
+Do not touch damaged electrical equipment; report power outages to power companies.
 Engineers will arrive as soon as logistically possible.
 Stay calm and stay safe in the coming typhoon season.

 More Articles: